ConeDragon/docs/building/tooling/test-generators.md

 1. Exercises can be added faster
 2. Automates "boring" parts of adding an exercise
-3. Easy to sync tests with latest canonical data
+3. Easy to sync tests with the latest canonical data

 ## Use cases